DaffCoding/Kata-Code-Solutions/README.md

 ---

  Thank you for checking out my CodeWars solutions!
-I plan to create an application for Android that can help those studying as well.
+I have a few plans for Android Applications that can potentially help those in the study grind too.

 If you have any questions or feedback, feel free to get in touch.